 If the user does not give his consent to include YouTube videos and their cookies, for example, they cannot be loaded.
 Borlabs Cookie also takes care of this.
 It automatically replaces the elements and instead displays again asking for consent.
 This is cleverly solved!

 You can also block scripts of WordPress plugins that should not be loaded.
-But this feature is only for professionals and even then the behaviour is difficult to understand.
+But this feature is only for professionals and even then the behavior is difficult to understand.
 At this point, Real Cookie Banner has again found a much more intuitive solution for the same problem.